An asymptotic study of the joint maximum likelihood estimation of the regularity and the amplitude parameters of a periodized Mat{\'e}rn model: Gaussian process interpolation on the circle

 The function $f$ is usually predicted using the posterior mean function given by the kriging equations~\citep{matheron71}.
-This predictor can be written simply in the framework presented above. \begin{prop} Let $n \geq 1$ and $f\colon [0, \, 1] \to \RR$ a continuous periodic function.
-Suppose also that $f$ is the pointwise absolute limit of its Fourier serie.
-Writing~$\hat{f}_n$ for the posterior mean function given $Z$ and the parameter~$\theta \in \Theta$, we have:
+This predictor can be written simply in the framework presented above. \begin{prop} Let $n \geq 1$ and $f\colon [0, \, 1] \to \RR$ be a continuous periodic function with absolutely summable Fourier coefficients $c_j(f)$.
+Writing~$\hat{f}_n$ for the posterior mean function given $Z$ and the parameter~$\theta$, we have: